junior-devleague/marble-traveller/part-1/2-setup.md

-# Lecture 2 - Setting Up Your Environment
+# Setting Up Your Environment

 ## Introduction
 Create a new project and save it!